lzwjava/blog-source/_posts/2021-03-10-distributed-en.md

 ---
 layout: post
-title: "Cloud Computing And Big Data Beginners
+title: "Cloud Computing And Big Data Beginners"

-Note: In Title Case, The First Letter Of Each Word Is Capitalized, Except For Articles, Conjunctions, And Prepositions With Three Or Fewer Letters.
-In This Case, "And" Is The Only Exception, As It Is A Coordinating Conjunction Connecting Two Noun Phrases."
 ---

 *This blog post was translated by Mistral*